Skip to main content

 Bayesian A/B testing.
 Models the conversion rate as a Beta-distributed random variable and updates it as data arrives.
 Gives you a probability that variant B beats control, rather than a p-value, which is more useful for small-traffic decisions.

 CUPED variance reduction.
 Uses pre-experiment covariates (e.g. prior week’s behaviour) to reduce outcome variance, tightening confidence intervals without collecting more data.
-Often equivalent to running the experiment with 20–40% more users.
+Often equivalent to running the experiment with 20 to 40% more users.

 Results